JiriCZTX/ITAI2373-NLP-Portfolio/README.md

 This project introduced me to real-world NLP applications and large-scale text processing.

 ### Final Project: NewsBot Intelligence System 2.0
-I expanded the original NewsBot into a comprehensive AI-powered system featuring:
+Working with Martin, I expanded the original NewsBot into a comprehensive AI-powered system featuring:

 **Core NLP Components:**
 - Advanced text classification using machine learning